 On average, a visitor spends 17 seconds or less looking at an individual work of art.
 Slow Art Day encourages a more contemplative approach to art and is celebrated in over 150 galleries throughout the world.
 The Slow Art website includes a full list of cities who are participating.

-Enjoy highlights from the national collection (plus a visiting work from the National Museum of Cambodia!) and give them the attention they deserve.
+Enjoy highlights from the national collection and give them the attention they deserve.
 Participants are invited to join the group for a lively facilitated discussion after the viewing.

 Book here to participate in the facilitated Slow Art experience at the NGA.
 You are also free to come to the Gallery whenever you like and create your own Slow Art experience.